Adeline Genée: Royal Academy of Dance

 This meeting ultimately led to the formation of the Association of Teachers of Operatic Dancing of Great Britain, which was officially founded in December 1920.
 The association grew in size and influence, with Queen Mary consenting to become its Patron.
 A royal charter was eventually granted by King George V in 1935, with the association becoming the Royal Academy of Dancing.
-Genee's friend Jennie Brenan used the methods in Australia and in 1936 she became the first oversea's member of the Academy's grand council.
+Genee's friend Jennie Brenan used the methods in Australia and in 1936 she became the first overseas member of the Academy's grand council.

 In 1953, Genée instituted the Queen Elizabeth II Coronation Award.
 She was president of the academy until her retirement in 1954, when she was succeeded by Dame Margot Fonteyn.

 The association is known as the Royal Academy of Dance (RAD), with Darcey Bussell as president.
 It has grown to become one of the largest dance teaching and examination boards.
 The RAD now has over 14,000 members, and operates in 79 countries.
 As of 2025, there are over 1,000 students in full-time or part-time teacher training programmes with the academy and each year, the examination syllabus is taught to more than a quarter of a million students.